 First and foremost — what is transit governance?
 Think of it as Government+, like how Disney+ is Disney plus a few other networks.
 So for governance, in additional to elected officials, laws and ordinances, and other formal institutions of the state, governance also can include “elected and non-elected government officers, nongovernmental organizations, political, parties, interest groups, …and other relevant actors in the decision-making processes that produce government action”.
 For example, bus riders, political parties, RVA Rapid Transit, and city officials all fall into the umbrella of transit governance.

 In regards to Richmond’s transit governance, there are 4 main bodies that comprise most of the decision-making, funding, and operation of transit here in Richmond.
 They all have different roles.
 Different localities, agencies, and groups all have varying levels of influence for each body listed below.
-[The RMTA is the 5th body, but does not have a large role in RVA’s transit governance]

 - Greater Richmond Transit Authority (GRTC) in Purple